Better-Papers/sciblog/src/posts/dbo/dbo.md

 In this case, histone variant H3.1 is tagged with mCherry and would switch to EGFP upon Cre activation.
 Then, every subsequent cell division would reduce the amount H3.1-mCherry by half as new H3.1-EGFP is produced to refill the pool of histones.
-By comparing the ratio between mCherry and EGFP, we can infer the number of cell cycles since Cre activation.
+By comparing the ratio of intensity between mCherry and EGFP, we can infer the number of cell cycles since Cre activation.
-This approach provides several benefits compared to previous methods, including integrated signal normalization.
+This approach provides several benefits compared to previous methods, including integrated signal normalization and system-wide labeling.
 The authors claimed that this method can count up to 3-4 cell divisions _in vivo_. iCOUNT mice are now commercially available and our collaborator, Dr. Dwight Bergles, already has them expanding in his colonies.

 <figure>